-- 1. Read the instruction manual carefully. - 2.
+- 1. Read the instructions carefully. - 2.
 Prepare reagents and consumables: Take the kit out of the refrigerator 20 minutes in advance and let it equilibrate to room temperature (note: keep the unused reagent components in the refrigerator). - 3.
-Soak the ultrafiltration tube: Add labeling buffer to the dry ultrafiltration tube filter, let it sit at room temperature for 10 minutes, and then discard the labeling buffer before adding the material to be labeled (the ultrafiltration tube filter should be kept moist throughout the labeling process). - 4.
-Dissolve the activated Fluor680 dry powder (take the 0.5 mg product specification as an example): Dissolve the Fluor680 dry powder with 4 μL DMSO, let it stand for 10 minutes, and wait for it to dissolve fully.
-At this point, the concentration of Fluor680 is 7.7 mM, cap the tube and set it aside for later use.
+Soak the ultrafiltration tube: Add labeling buffer to the dry ultrafiltration tube filter, let it sit at room temperature for 10 minutes, and discard the labeling buffer before adding the substance to be labeled (the ultrafiltration tube filter should remain moist throughout the labeling process). - 4.
+Dissolve the activated Fluor750 dry powder (for example, with a product specification of 0.5 mg): Dissolve the Fluor750 dry powder with 4 μL DMSO, let it stand for 10 minutes until fully dissolved, at this point, the concentration of Fluor750 is 7.7 mM, cap the tube and set aside.